kentcdodds/old-kentcdodds.com/content/blog/testing-components-using-render-props/index.md

   you've missed this, then you've either just started following me or you haven't been paying attention 😅
 - [React 🎄](https://react.holiday/) — "This is a React advent thingy; the whole 25 days, 25 lessons deal."
-By
+By [Michael Chan](https://twitter.com/chantastic).
-  [michael chan](https://medium.com/u/49e1066348ce).
-It's awesome and it's a great companion to my free
-  [Beginner's Guide to ReactJS](https://egghead.io/courses/the-beginner-s-guide-to-reactjs).
+  It's awesome and it's a great companion to my free [Beginner's Guide to ReactJS](https://egghead.io/courses/the-beginner-s-guide-to-reactjs).